EnesSabi/codingDictionary/java.md

 }
 ```
 These are just a few examples of common Java errors and their solutions, but there are many other errors that can occur in Java programming.
 By understanding how to identify and solve these errors, you can become a more proficient Java developer and write more robust and error-free code.
-These are the ones which occured in my code and I'm going to update it regularly
+These are the ones which occurred in my code, and I'm going to update it regularly

 Enes Sabi - 13.15.2023